bb511/adl1t_datamaker/l1trigger_datamaker/h5convert/README.md

 ## Event Information

+Access the metadata event information using `h5file["event_info"]`.
 All the following features are integers.

 | Feature       |  Explanation  |      h5       |
 | ------------- | ------------- | ------------- |